MrsBlooGhost/launch_school/exercises/sql_fundamentals/dml_ddl_dcl/dml_ddl_dcl.md

 ## DML/DDL/DCL

-# DML/DDL/DCL Part 1
+> 1 - DML/DDL/DCL Part 1
-> SQL consists of 3 different sublanguages.
-For example, one of these sublanguages is called the Data Control Language (DCL) component of SQL.
-It is used to control access to a database; it is responsible for defining the rights and roles granted to individual users.
-Common SQL DCL statements include:

-Copy Code
-GRANT
-REVOKE
-Name and define the remaining 2 sublanguages, and give at least 2 examples of each.
+> Name and define the remaining 2 sublanguages, and give at least 2 examples of each.

+Data Definition Language (DDL) is a component of SQL used to describe the structure of a database (schema) using the keywords `CREATE`, `ALTER`, AND `DROP`.

+Data Manipulation Language (DML) is a component of SQL used to manipulate the data stored in a database using the keywords `SELECT`, `INSERT`, `UPDATE`, and `DELETE`.

-# DML/DDL/DCL Part 2
+> 2 - DML/DDL/DCL Part 2
-# DML/DDL/DCL Part 3
+> 3 - DML/DDL/DCL Part 3
-# DML/DDL/DCL Part 4
+> 4 - DML/DDL/DCL Part 4
-# DML/DDL/DCL Part 5
+> 5 - DML/DDL/DCL Part 5
-# DML/DDL/DCL Part 6
+> 6 - DML/DDL/DCL Part 6
-# DML/DDL/DCL Part 7
+> 7 - DML/DDL/DCL Part 7
-# DML/DDL/DCL Part 9
+> 8 - DML/DDL/DCL Part 9
-# DML/DDL/DCL Part 8
+> 9 - DML/DDL/DCL Part 8
-# DML/DDL/DCL Part 10
+> 10 - DML/DDL/DCL Part 10